 Hire for D&I

-Hiring for diversity is a relatively analytical process.
+D&I hiring best practices is a relatively analytical process.
 You evaluate your current team and set diversity goals and numbers.
 But what about hiring for inclusion?
 Here are a few things to remember:

 First, aim to find a new hire who will be a culture add, rather than over-prioritizing candidates you feel would make a good culture fit.
 The difference between a culture fit and a culture add is important to get right.